The continuum limit of loop quantum gravity - a framework for solving the theory: Continuum limit in canonical loop quantum gravity

-Another alternative representation, that is based on a (space--time) diffeomorphism invariant vacuum has been recently proposed \cite{newvac} and can be understood as dualization of the AL representation.
+Another alternative representation, that is based on a (space--time) diffeomorphism invariant vacuum has been recently proposed \cite{newvac} and can be understood as a dualization of the AL representation.
 The vacuum is now a totally squeezed states, that is peaked on flat connections, and maximally uncertain in the triad variables.
 This vacuum is actually a physical state for BF theory, whose equation of motion demand vanishing curvature.
 This construction is based, as the AL representation on an inductive limit, however the label set is not given anymore by graphs but by triangulations.
+The vertices (in $(2+1)$ dimensions) or edges (in $(3+1)$ dimensions) of this triangulation can support curvature excitations.
+Thus the states can be interpreted as piecewise flat geometries.
+(Note that in $(3+1)$ dimensions this flatness is with respect to he Ashtekar--Lewandowski representation, whereas in $(2+1)$ dimensions the flatness is with respect to the 3D spin connection.)
+In this sense this BF representation avoids a key problem of the AL representation, which is that AL states describe geometries which are almost everywhere totally degenerate.

-Whereas the AL embeddings impose the vanishing of (`finer') triad operators, the BF embedding maps impose the vanishing of (`finer') curvature operators (built from holonomies).
+Thus, whereas the AL embeddings impose the vanishing of (`finer') triad operators, the BF embedding maps impose the vanishing of (`finer') curvature operators (built from holonomies).
 These embedding maps coincide with `naive time evolution maps' that arise in BF theory.
-We will explain this later in more detail.
-It illustrates an important point -- namely that eventually the embedding maps should be chosen by the dynamics of the system.
+In $(2+1)$ dimensions BF theory describes the dynamics of general relativity, and the BF vacuum defines therefore a physical state, giving rise to a physical Hilbert space.
+This illustrates an important point -- namely that eventually the embedding maps should be chosen by the dynamics of the system.

+The BF representation has been also generalized -- via a quantum group deformation of the underlying gauge group -- to a vacuum peaked on a homogeneously curved geometry \cite{DG16}.
+In $(2+1)$ dimension the vacuum represents a physical state of general relativity with a cosmological constant, and is closely connected to the Turaev Viro state sum model.
+These different examples open up the questions of how many different quantum geometry realizations one is able to construct \cite{timeevol}.

+A very different approach, which avoids the selection of a vacuum state, is being developed in \cite{Lanery}.
+This framework replaces the inductive limit construction with a (dual) projective limit for the density functionals.
+But it is not clear yet, what kind of `typical states' result from this framework.